Camborne Town Deal Transport Schemes

 2023 Exhibition Feedback

-Following review of the survey results, the proposals aiming to improve public spaces and the way people travel around Camborne Town Centre have been amended to reflect the views of local residents.
+Following review of the survey results, the proposals aiming to improve public spaces and the way people travel around Camborne Town Centre were amended to reflect the views of local residents.

 Changes made as a result of feedback from the consultation include: